-Recep Tayyip Erdogan: Turkey's pugnacious president - BBC News
+Erdogan: Turkey's pugnacious president

 He appeared on national TV and rallied supporters in Istanbul, declaring he was the "chief commander".
 But the strain on the president was clear when he sobbed openly while giving a speech at the funeral of a close friend, shot with his son by mutinous soldiers.

-To his supporters he has brought Turkey years of economic growth, but to his critics he is an autocratic leader intolerant of dissent who harshly silences anyone who opposes him.
+His critics call him an autocratic leader intolerant of dissent, who harshly silences anyone who opposes him.

 And dissenters range from a 16-year-old arrested for insulting the president to a former Miss Turkey who got into trouble for sharing a poem critical of the Turkish president.